Our clients

 National City Christian Church Foundation was established in 1926 “to hold in trust, preserve, and maintain for all Disciples the physical facilities of National City Christian Church.”

-Those physical facilities — specifically National City Christian Church’s neoclassical building in Washington, DC — require significant work.
+National City Christian Church’s neoclassical building in Washington, DC requires significant work.
 Their donor base is both local and national, as the building is actually owned by the denomination and yet inhabited by a local congregation.
 Alongside leadership of the Foundation, we worked on their year-end fundraising and in conducting a feasibility study to understand their fundraising potential and possible roadblocks.
 Our work included:

 • coaching on creation of team and structure for feasibility study